 Vinyl raised garden bed is made from consumer recycled plastics.
-These are shallow maintenance board that will not rot, warp, splinter or fade.
+These are shallow maintenance boards that will not rot, warp, splinter, or fade.
 Its custom design allows you to install easily without manually cutting the boards or fiddling with drill bits.

 You can also cut the board to fit your tight space requirements.
 Vinyl is a cheap garden bed.
-It is far less expensive than any other options while maintaining the light weight and durability.
+It is far less expensive than any other options while maintaining lightweight and durability.

 Plastic Raised Garden Bed

-The benefit of polyethylene is that it is chemically inactive, BPA and Phthalate free.
-It makes it ideal for growing edible raised vegetable garden.
+The benefit of polyethylene is that it is chemically inactive, BPA, and Phthalate free.
+It makes it ideal for growing edible raised vegetable gardens.
 The plastic garden bed contains chemically inert UV additives.
 It prevents the plastic from fading and degrading from direct sunlight.

 Stone Raised Garden Bed

-Stone raised garden bed are made from natural stones.
+Stone-raised garden beds are made from natural stones.
 These types of garden beds are fit for the outdoor which match with the landscape of your garden.
-The main challenge with the stone bed is the initial construction and the heavy weight of rock.
+The main challenge with the stone bed is the initial construction and the heavyweight of the rock.

-It is often tricky to stack stone garden beds which make it challenging to work with.
-But the benefit of a stone raised bed is its low-maintenance and unlimited life of the garden bed.
-Once completed, you can grow any kind of plants in it whether be it flower, trees, or edible plants without any restriction.
+It is often tricky to stack stone garden beds which makes it challenging to work with.
+But the benefit of a stone-raised bed is its low-maintenance and unlimited life of the garden bed.
+Once completed, you can grow any kind of plant in it whether be it flowers, trees, or edible plants without any restriction.